cacophony-wj/LeS/TROUBLESHOOTING.md

 Still not working?
 The uncapper preset prevents skills from leveling beyond your level +18, to a maximum of twice your level.
 If your skill won't go up any further, try gaining a level!

 Skill not leveling up upon reading a skill book?
 Check for any debuffs to skill gain on your magic effects tab.
 Take care of those, then try again.

+### WARNING!
+DON'T LISTEN TO ORLANDO!

+Upon entering a certain inn, you will be given the option to stab a certain Vigilant of Stendarr with a Needle. **DO NOT DO THIS.** This is basically a means by which veterans to the "VIGILANT" mod can skip 3/4 of the mod to get to the fun stuff at the end.
+You will be _extremely_ underpowered and _utterly_ clueless as to what is going on if you do this. **SO DON'T DO IT!!** No, there is no way back.
+You will have to load from before you did what the obviously evil dude told you to do.

 ### I can't induct members into the Blades!
 Or other Follower weirdness!